janishahn/pdf-extraction/docs/README.md

 2. **Approve**: Click "Approve Page" or press `Ctrl + Enter`
 3. **Auto-Navigation**: The tool automatically moves to the next unapproved page
 4. **Status Tracking**: PDF list shows approval progress (e.g., "✓ document.pdf (3/5)")
+5. **Bulk Approval**: Click "Accept All Pages" to approve all pages in the current PDF.

 ### Export Process